WilsonChai/AutoEmailer/README.md

 # Automatic Email Sender
-> Parses an Excel file for email contents and sends them to the clients.
+> This application parses Excel sheets to generate emails and sends them to clients.

 ## Built With